-The remuneration of the executive and non-executive directors, independent directors, President and CEO, and its two (2) highly compensated management officers has been determined and approved by the Board.
+The remuneration of the President and CEO, and its two (2) highly compensated management officers have been determined and approved by the Board.

 Actual remuneration received by the Senior Management for the year o.
 Policies and procedures on related party transactions